stefanfoulis/klipper/docs/Config_Changes.md

 # Changes

+20191124: The builtin T0, T1, T2, ... commands have been removed.
+The
+extruder activate_gcode and deactivate_gcode config options have been removed.
+If these commands (and scripts) are needed then define individual [gcode_macro T0] style macros that call the ACTIVATE_EXTRUDER command.

 20191121: The USB name has changed on lpc176x.
 It now uses the unique chip id by default.
 Update the "serial" setting in the "mcu" config section accordingly.